f5devcentral/kojot-acme/README.md

 www.bar.com := --ca https://acme.zerossl.com/v2/DV90 --config /shared/acme/config_www_example_com
 www.baz.com := --ca https://acme.locallab.com:9000/directory -a rsa
 www.baz.com := --ca https://acme.locallab.com:9000/directory -a rsa -d foo.baz.com -d bar.baz.com
+*.baz.com   := --ca https://acme.locallab.com:9000/directory --alias star_baz_com
 ```

 ***Note the following:***
 * *In using the -d option to include additional SAN values, ACME providers will typically also require validation of these hostnames as well.
 Ensure that DNS for each of these also resolve to an IP address on the BIG-IP that can answer the ACME challenge.*
 * *The -d option only applies to new certificates.
 Once a certificate has been created, the ACME renewal will retain the SAN values in the existing certificate.*
+* *The --alias option abstracts the domain name into an alias used internally on the BIG-IP.
+The alias is used instead of a domain name within SSL profiles.
+The alias prevents shell globbing collisions within the BIG-IP for wildcard certificates.
+Do not use an asterisk in the alias.*
 <br />
 </details>